-The <lambdaælement is used to construct a user-defined function from an expression and one or more free variables.
+The lambdælement is used to construct a user-defined function from an expression and one or more free variables.

 '''

-interface MathMLlambdaElement: MathMLElement {
+interface MathMLlambdaElement: MathMLContentContainerElement {

 attribute MathMLElement expression;

 readonly attribute unsigned long nvars;

-MathMLElement getVariable(in unsigned long index);

-MathMLElement insertVariable(in unsigned long index, in MathMLelement variable)

 };

 '''

 expression The MathMLElementpresenting the expression. nvars An integer representing the number of variables in the expression.